amanparasher/amanparasher.github.io/_pages/about.md

 <i class="fab fa-python" aria-hidden="true"></i> &nbsp; Python/SQL &nbsp;&nbsp;
 <i class="fas fa-certificate" aria-hidden="true"></i> &nbsp; Databricks Certified
 <br> -->
 ## 💡 My Focus: Real-World Value

 Welcome to my portfolio.
 I'm a **B.Tech graduate** and a **Data Engineer Intern at Mactores**, where I build and manage real-world data pipelines.
 I am deeply focused on the Databricks ecosystem and am currently pursuing the Data Engineer Professional certification.

-My journey to this point was built on a foundation of intensive, hands-on learning during my B.Tech at SRMIST (2022-2025).
-This included a **3-month AI research internship in Taiwan** (specializing in Deep Learning and Computer Vision).

 This portfolio is a showcase of my philosophy: I build **end-to-end projects** that solve real, recognizable business problems.